unifem/fenics-notes/README.md

 # FEniCS Notes

-This repository contains a collection of nots on FEniCS using Jupyter Notebooks, which teach how to use finite element methods to solve PDEs and to solve difficult linear systems from PDE discretizations using FEniCS.
-These notes will cover the following:
+This repository contains a collection of notes on FEniCS using Jupyter Notebooks, which teach how to use finite element methods to solve PDEs and to solve difficult linear systems from PDE discretizations using FEniCS.
+These notes are under construction.
+They will cover the following topics:
  - Fundamentals of finite element methods
  - Modeling linear and nonlinear elasticity
  - Solving the heat equation